 Sus chords

 There are sus2 and sus4 chords.
-In the first case, the note is flattened and in the second case it's raised.
+In sus2 chords, the third is replaced by the second, and in sus4 chords, the third is replaced by the fourth.
 Sometimes the name of the chord is written as "Csus" without any 2 or 4.
 In this case, you should treat it as a Csus4.

 Sus chords are particularly common in pop music.
 Sus is an abbreviation of ´suspension ´.
-What happens from a theoretical aspect is that the second note in the chord is flattened or raised one step.
+What happens in theory is that the second note in the chord is replaced, as already mentioned.
 It can also be seen as the third is "suspended".
-For example, in Dsus4 will F# be suspended and replaced with G (Dsus4) or E (Dsus2).
+In Dsus4, for example, F# is suspended and replaced with G (Dsus4) or E (Dsus2).

 Common sus chords